Merwin-Rebello/100days/README.md

 Q4)TAKE input and create a button to delete it

 Q5)Take key and value par from user and localstorage, show it on dom on clickig sho and clear localstorag on clicking clear.

+Q6)Take input from checkbox from the user as Roll no and print it in div and than use buttons to submit and reset.